Skip to main content

 Version 1 and 2: Upon successful completion of the course, students will be able to: analyze key concepts and themes found in the book of Deuteronomy and its classic medieval and modern commentaries; expand on Talmudic and Midrashic exegesis of the text of the Bible; solve apparent contradictions in and between verses; explain the hermeneutic principles which are applied to verses to gain new insights; interpret the ethical issues being discussed; explain lawful rulings derived from the verses as determined in the major law books; understand commentaries from the last generation of Torah Scholars that are included in the anthology.

-Version 1 and 2: Advanced Deutronomy (Bible 350) is offered as an on-line proficiency examination with an extensive study guide and required reading administered by the Rechtschaffen Institute of Judaic Studies.
+Version 1 and 2: Advanced Deutronomy (Bible 350) includes an extensive study guide and required readings with a final exam administered by the Rechtschaffen Institute of Judaic Studies.
 Topics include: the purpose of repeating the Torah; the mission of the spies; Moses' prayer to enter the land; the Ten Commandments; Shema; Moses' blessing and admonition; and other topics.